-- In October 2022, TUS successfully concluded the first-ever 'Global Skills Opportunity' funded by the Canadian government, in Ireland.
-This collaborative effort with long-term partner St. Lawrence College (SLC), Canada, resulted in a Programme titled "Entrepreneurial Thinking in a Global Context" which brought together over 20 students from both institutions.
-The Programme provided a unique platform for students to engage and learn collectively, fostering the development of essential skills to cultivate a global mindset.
-TUS is proud to host the 2nd Global Skills Opportunity with St. Lawrence College in October 2023, building on the success of the 2022 initiative. - In May 2023, the Irish Ambassador to Nigeria, His Excellency Peter Ryan, launched the TUS Africa Liaison Office in Lagos marking a significant milestone in TUS's unwavering commitment to providing enhanced support to parents, students, and agents in Africa.
+- TUS Global appointed two International Student Experience Officers in September 2023, one based at TUS Midwest and one based at TUS Midlands.
+Their objective is to enhance the international student experience and encourage greater interactions amongst students to share cultural experiences through participation in events, excursions and celebrations across TUS campuses.
+Students are encouraged to participate in activities to celebrate Diwali, Chinese New Year, Eid and share values and traditions.
+TUS Global was awarded "Best Student Experience" at the Education Awards 2024. - In May 2023, the Irish Ambassador to Nigeria, His Excellency Peter Ryan, launched the TUS Africa Liaison Office in Lagos marking a significant milestone in TUS's unwavering commitment to providing enhanced support to parents, students, and agents in Africa.
 TUS is actively exploring opportunities to establish similar offices worldwide, with a primary focus on expanding our reach and fostering global partnerships. - TUS has one of the highest approval ratings amongst Irish HEIs for Ministry of Education approved undergraduate level programmes in China with nine programmes approved in disciplines of Software Engineering, Mechanical Engineering, Pharmaceutical Science, Graphic Design, Hotel Management, Civil Engineering, Business and Accounting at Chinese partner Universities.
 The associated agreements result in advanced entry to the final year of the Bachelor degree programmes at TUS.